Our focus on gender equality.

 We have a strong focus on gender equality and have put substantial effort into championing the achievements of inspiring and influential women.

 However, we think there needs to be more discussion about gender pay.
-That's why we decided to voluntarily make our numbers public.
+That's why we decided to voluntarily make our numbers public, since 2019.
 We wanted to spark a conversation about the kind of jobs women and men do and the way they are paid, and what needs to be done to make things more equal.
+Many other large New Zealand companies have also now started to make this information available.

 Our work.